junxit/us-congress-bills-117/bill.md

 ## § 7.
 Fundamental research

+- **(a)** *Definitions* In this section:
+  - **(1)** *Covered individual* The term “covered individual” means the principal investigator, co-principal investigators, and any other person at the institution who is responsible for the design, conduct, or reporting of research or educational activities funded or proposed for funding by the Foundation.
+  - **(2)** *Foreign country of concern* The term “foreign country of concern” means the People’s Republic of China, the Democratic People’s Republic of Korea, the Russian Federation, the Islamic Republic of Iran, or any other country deemed to be a country of concern as determined by the Department of State.
+  - **(3)** *Malign foreign government talent recruitment program* The term “malign foreign government talent recruitment program” means any program or activity that includes compensation, including cash, research funding, honorific titles, promised future compensation, or other types of remuneration, provided by the foreign state or an entity sponsored by the foreign state to the targeted individual in exchange for the individual transferring knowledge and expertise to the foreign country.
-- **(a)** *Broader impacts*
+- **(b)** *Broader impacts*
   - **(1)** *Assessment* Not later than 45 days after the date of enactment of this Act, the Director shall enter into an agreement with a qualified independent organization to assess how the Broader Impacts review criterion is applied across the Foundation and make recommendations for improving the effectiveness for meeting the goals established in section 526 of the America Creating Opportunities to Meaningfully Promote Excellence in Technology, Education, and Science Reauthorization Act of 2010 (42 U.S.C.
-1862p-14).
+1862p–14).
   - **(2)** *Activities* The Director shall award grants on a competitive basis, to institutions of higher education or non-profit organizations (or consortia of such institutions or organizations) to support activities to increase the efficiency, effectiveness, and availability of resources for implementing the Broader Impacts review criterion, including—
     - **(A)** training and workshops for program officers, merit review panelists, grant office administrators, faculty, and students to improve understanding of the goals and the full range of potential broader impacts available to researchers to satisfy this criterion;
     - **(B)** repositories and clearinghouses for sharing best practices and facilitating collaboration; and
     - **(C)** tools for evaluating and documenting societal impacts of research.
-- **(b)** *Sense of Congress* It is the sense of Congress that the Director should continue to identify opportunities to reduce the administrative burden on researchers.
+- **(c)** *Sense of Congress* It is the sense of Congress that the Director should continue to identify opportunities to reduce the administrative burden on researchers.
-- **(c)** *Research integrity and security*
+- **(d)** *Research integrity and security*
-  - **(1)** *Office of research security and policy* The Director shall maintain a Research Security and Policy office within the Office of the Director with no fewer than 4 full time equivalent positions, in addition to the Chief of Research Security established in paragraph (2) of this subsection.
+  - **(1)** *Office of research security and policy* The Director shall maintain a Research Security and Policy office within the Office of the Director with no fewer than 4 full-time equivalent positions, in addition to the Chief of Research Security established in paragraph (2) of this subsection.
 The functions of the Research Security and Policy office shall be to coordinate all research security policy issues across the Foundation, including by—
-    - **(A)** consulting and coordinating with the Foundation Office of Inspector General and with other Federal science agencies and intelligence and law enforcement agencies, as appropriate, through the National Science and Technology Council in accordance with the authority provided under section 1746 of the National Defense Authorization Act for Fiscal Year 2020 (Public Law 116–92; 42 U.S.C.
+    - **(A)** consulting and coordinating with the Foundation Office of Inspector General and with other Federal research agencies and intelligence and law enforcement agencies, as appropriate, through the National Science and Technology Council in accordance with the authority provided under section 1746 of the National Defense Authorization Act for Fiscal Year 2020 (Public Law 116–92; 42 U.S.C.
 6601 note), to identify and address potential security risks that threaten research integrity and other risks to the research enterprise;
     - **(B)** serving as the Foundation’s primary resource for all issues related to the security and integrity of the conduct of Foundation-supported research;
     - **(C)** conducting outreach and education activities for awardees on research policies and potential security risks;
     - **(D)** educating Foundation program managers and other directorate staff on evaluating Foundation awards and awardees for potential security risks; and
     - **(E)** communicating reporting and disclosure requirements to awardees and applicants for funding.
   - **(2)** *Chief of research security* The Director shall appoint a senior agency official within the Office of the Director as a Chief of Research Security, whose primary responsibility is to manage the office established under paragraph (1).
-  - **(3)** *Report to congress* No later than 180 days after the date of enactment of this Act, the Director shall provide a report to the Committee on Science, Space, and Technology of the House of Representatives, the Committee on Commerce, Science, and Transportation of the Senate, the Committee on Appropriations of the House of Representatives, and the Committee on Appropriations of the Senate on the resources and the number of full time employees needed to carry out the functions of the Office established in paragraph (1).
+  - **(3)** *Report to Congress* No later than 180 days after the date of enactment of this Act, the Director shall provide a report to the Committee on Science, Space, and Technology of the House of Representatives, the Committee on Commerce, Science, and Transportation of the Senate, the Committee on Appropriations of the House of Representatives, and the Committee on Appropriations of the Senate on the resources and the number of full time employees needed to carry out the functions of the Office established in paragraph (1).
   - **(4)** *Online resource* The Director shall develop an online resource hosted on the Foundation’s website containing up-to-date information, tailored for institutions and individual researchers, including—
     - **(A)** an explanation of Foundation research security policies;
     - **(B)** unclassified guidance on potential security risks that threaten scientific integrity and other risks to the research enterprise;